UMD: A Globally Connected University

 Mary is a junior at UMD who is majoring in Economics.
 She studied abroad in London as part of the Destination London Freshman Program in the fall of 2014.
 She is a member of the Real Estate Club and is playing for the Women’s Ice Hockey Team.
 Her favorite part of studying abroad was traveling and experiencing many different cultures and she looks forward to doing it again.

-Harriet is a junior Finance major and Law and Society minor.
-She went abroad to Vienna, Austria's University of Economics and Business for a semester.
+Harriet is a senior Finance major and Law and Society minor.
+She went abroad to Vienna, Austria's University of Economics and Business for the Fall 2016 semester and went to Brisbane, Australia during the summer.
 One of her favorite things is to discover and explore cultures that are different from her own.
 On campus, she is an Images tour guide, serves on the University Student Judiciary, and is a member of Alpha Phi Omega.
 She plans to go to law school and concentrate in international law.

 Design & Marketing Assistant

 Eric is a junior Marketing Major and LGBT Studies Minor at UMD with a background and passion for graphic design.
 Although he has never studied abroad, he has done his fair share of traveling.
 Some of his favorite places he has visited include Barcelona, Malta, and Amsterdam to name a few.
 Eric uses his design knowledge and cultural experiences to create diverse and engaging materials for the Education Abroad office.

 Alessandra is a junior Public Relations and Spanish double major at UMD.
 She was born in Lima, Peru and is very passionate about her culture and heritage.
 Though she hasn’t studied abroad, Alessandra loves learning about other countries and their traditions.
 She hopes to someday travel to every continent and see the world’s most beautiful places.
 With her communications skills, she helps EA develop content for its social media platforms and hopes to continue to grow as a writer.